Is your scope, your quality and responsibility up-to-date?

-Service Level Managment describes measurable characteristics of a service.
-By default, most of the contracts, for example, contain information on the availability of a system in %.
+Service Level Management describes measurable characteristics of a service.
+By default, most contracts, for example, contain information on the availability of a system in percentage.
 However, features such as capacities (e.g. storage), reliability (failure rate), performance (e.g. response times) as well as safety and controls (e.g. data security) can be described.

-It is important to define exactly how a service level is measured and in what time period it relates.
+It is important to define exactly how a service level is measured and to what time period it relates.
 Just as the quality of service (Service Level) can be clearly identified and assessed.